 - If you don't drink the water within 24 hours, strain out the solids and refrigerate for up to 3 days.

 - To keep sipping all day long, refill your infused water container when it's half full.
 It will be weaker than your first drink, but still flavorful.

 Try These Combinations

 Keep it simple.
 Think of flavor combos you like in other recipes and build from there.
-Here are some ideas to get you started:
+Watch the video to see how to make flavor-infused water: